lyteword/chspurgeon-tod/volume-7/psalm-142.md

 **Verse 1.**

-1\.A vivid memory—of what he did, and how, and when.
+1\.
+A vivid memory—of what he did, and how, and when.

-2\.A public declaration; from which we infer that his prayer cheered him, brought him succour in trouble, and deliverance out of it.
+2\.
+A public declaration; from which we infer that his prayer cheered him, brought him succour in trouble, and deliverance out of it.

-3\.A reasonable inference: he prays again.
+3\.
+A reasonable inference: he prays again.

 **Verses 1-2.**

-1\.Special seasons for prayer: times of complaint and trouble.
+1\.
+Special seasons for prayer: times of complaint and trouble.

-2\.Special prayer on such occasions; "I cried", "I make my supplication", "I poured out my complaint", "I showed before him my trouble."
-Spread the whole case before God, as Hezekiah did the letter from Sennacherib.— *G.R.*
+2\.
+Special prayer on such occasions; "I cried", "I make my supplication", "I poured out my complaint", "I showed before him my trouble."
+Spread the whole case before God, as Hezekiah did the letter from Sennacherib.— *G. R.*

 **Verse 2.**

-1\.The true place for prayer—"before him."
+1\.
+The true place for prayer—"before him."

-2\.The freedom of prayer—"poured out."
+2\.
+The freedom of prayer—"poured out."

-3\.The unveiling of the heart in prayer—"shewed before him my trouble."
+3\.
+The unveiling of the heart in prayer—"shewed before him my trouble."

 **Verse 3.** (*first clause* ).

-1\.When.
+1\.
+When.

-2\.Then.
+2\.
+Then.

 **Verse 3.** (*latter clause* ).
 Temptations.

-1\.What form they take?—"snares."
+1\.
+What form they take?—"snares."

-2\.Who lay them?—"they."
+2\.
+Who lay them?—"they."

-3\.How do they lay them?
+3\.
+How do they lay them?
 Secretly, craftily "in the way", frequently.

-4\.What becomes of the tempted believer?
+4\.
+What becomes of the tempted believer?
 He lives to tell the tale, to warn others, to glorify God.

 **Verse 4.** (*last clause* ).
 The soul considered of no value.

-1\.Consider the worth of the soul.
+1\.
+Consider the worth of the soul.

 a) The soul will continue for ever.